mobicardsystemsltd/.github/profile/README.md

-# Mobicard Developer Platform – APIs & SDKs
+# MobiCard Developer Platform – APIs & SDKs

 Welcome to our developer platform 👋

-Mobicard offers a unified collection of APIs designed to simplify payment card handling, reduce PCI scope, enhance fraud controls, and enable global financial integrations.
+MobiCard offers a unified collection of APIs designed to simplify payment card handling, reduce PCI scope, enhance fraud controls, and enable global financial integrations.
 Each SDK lives in its **own repository** with full documentation, installation guides, and examples.

 This page serves as a **central index** to all available APIs and SDKs.